John St. Bodfan Gruffydd: Early life

 John St Bodfan Gruffydd was born on 5 April 1910 at Plas Eryr, Snowdonia (Eryri), Gwynedd, Wales, the son of William St Bodfan Griffith, and into a farming family.
 His maternal grandfather, descended from cattle drovers at Castell, Gwynedd, qualified as a doctor of medicine at Edinburgh, eventually settling at Llanddeiniolen as a GP, a practice mostly with slate quarrymen at Bethesda.
 Bodfan spent the first few years of his life in his grandfather's home.
-His paternal grandfather farmed at Henfaes, Aber, Gwynedd, but a typhoid epidemic decimated the family and he only escaped by going to New Zealand.
+His paternal grandfather farmed at Henfaes, Aber, Gwynedd, but a typhoid epidemic decimated the family and he escaped only by going to New Zealand.
 Bodfan's father studied at University College, Bangor, and at Aberystwyth, and later in 1913 he moved the family (including two older sisters) to a teaching appointment in Uppingham School, Rutland, in England, where he was also in charge of the Officers' Training Corps.

 The family stayed there during World War I and Bodfan did not attend school till he was seven because "my grandfather believed it was bad to force young children" and, even after attending Miss Masters' dame school (with its Quaker leanings) he did not learn to read until aged nine.
 The weekly dancing lessons were more successful and it was only later when quite grown up that he discovered he had dyslexia.
 (As an adult he had handwriting tuition in Eric Gill's studio, a skill he exercised into his late 80s, as witnessed in his beautiful yearly Christmas greeting cards.)
 Summer holidays were invariably spent back in Porthdinllaen, on the Llŷn peninsula, south Caernarfonshire, now part of the coastal AONB.
 Porthdinllaen farm occupied most of the land between the bay and Edern village: an idyllic location and a haven for wildlife, plants and insects, fruit trees and picturesque coastal scenery.
 Bodfan's mother used to say, "It's a lovely day, off you go and enjoy yourselves for, remember, the opportunity will never come again".
 She was the first pupil at Bangor County School for Girls and went on to University College, Bangor, where she played hockey and tennis before graduating in botany from Bedford College.
 She and her husband were keen botanists and no doubt influenced the development of Bodfan's later career.

-Following World War I the family moved from Uppingham back to Bangor in 1926 where his father became headmaster at Friar's School.
+Following World War I the family moved from Uppingham back to Bangor in 1926 where his father became headmaster at Friars School.
 Their house was on high ground above the tunnel for the railway from Bangor to Holyhead.
 Bodfan's father frequently took his son out 'botanising' up the Nant Francon pass: an experience in which, Bodfan claims, he became aware of ecological relationships.